joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6402481/2025/06/04/leeds-united-formula-one/

 **China Tries to Stop Smuggling of Rare Earths as Shortages Loom Abroad**\
-`Police, customs officials and spies are reinforcing China’s embargo on the critical minerals that it overwhelmingly controls.`\
+`Police officers, customs officials and spies are reinforcing China’s embargo on the critical minerals that it overwhelmingly controls.`\
 https://nytimes.com/2025/06/04/business/china-rare-earth-smuggling.html

 **Eastern U.S. Is Shrouded in Smoke and Dust**\